lbarnes86/linkedin-clone/README.md

 ## Instructions

 ```
-Click to sign in with Google.
+Click to sign in with Google to proceed.
 Click in the 'Share Post' are and enter a text to post.
 You can also click the image or video button to upload media as well.

 ```